 Some forums like bbPress and BuddyPress (that are basically an official WordPress forums because they’re made by Automattic) have tons of built-in features that you can tweak to help prevent the nasty WordPress forum spam they know is coming.
+See some of the top forum plugins for WordPress.
 You can often forums to private and hidden (no-index, too) and close topics and forums except for certain member ranks.

 For lots of software, you can even add editing/posting limitations based on time.
 That way, a spambot can’t post a topic or reply that gets past any filters, then go in and edit their reply once you stop paying attention to include their underhanded links, malicious code, etc.

 Check your particular forum’s software and make sure you take advantage of any built-in protections they offer.
 Any minor inconveniences they may cause (like a shortened window for editing posts) are totally offset by preventing an insurgence of spambots into your community. bbPress itself has a whole codex entry all their anti-WordPress forum spam features.
 (They take this stuff seriously, apparently.)

 Plugins and External Protection